sergiohernandezlsm/docker-kube-info/README.md

 - this is the container exposed port eg: 8080
 - `kubectl expose deployment first-app --port=8080`

-4. Include type of serverr or exposings
+4. Include type of server or exposings

 - Posible types